opendocsg/slw-judgments-backfill/2013_SGHC_258/report.md

 **_Passing off_**

-11     In order to establish passing off, the Plaintiff had to establish the “classical trinity” of goodwill, misrepresentation and damage: _Novelty Pte Ltd v Amanresorts Ltd and another_ [2009] 3 SLR(R) 216 (“ _Amanresorts_ ”) at [37].
+11     In order to establish passing off, the Plaintiff had to establish the “classical trinity” of goodwill, misrepresentation and damage: _Novelty Pte Ltd v Amanresorts Ltd and another_ <span class="citation">[2009] 3 SLR(R) 216</span> (“ _Amanresorts_ ”) at [37].
 Specifically, it had to prove that:

  (a) it possessed goodwill in Singapore in its magazine business with which the Motherhood Marks were associated;